massita99/transfer/README.md

 `./gradlew run`

-The command run bot on localhost on port 8080.
+The command run endpoint on localhost on port 8080.
-All API documentation hosted by Swagger-UI on http://localhost:8080/swagger/views/swagger-ui/index.html
+All API documentation hosted by Swagger-UI on http://localhost:8080/swagger/views/swagger-ui/index.html For test reason one can use test account with id = 'TEST'

 `./gradlew test`

-the command run all test
+the command run all tests

 ### Used Technologies
 * https://micronaut.io - stand-alone App container